 How Can I Climb Everest?

 The best option is to join a tour.
-You need fly to Kathmandu in Nepal before taking a short 45 minutes flight to Lukla.
+You need to fly to Kathmandu in Nepal before taking a short 45 minutes flight to Lukla.
 From here, the Everest Base Camp Trek begins.

 Some people consider going solo, but this is a bad idea.
 Everest is a dangerous mountain that gives no mercy to careless climbers.
 Despite the fact that it’s possible to go independently, you should always join some kind of group for safety reasons.